-20.8 Health Care Spending Account.
-The County will offer regular full-time and part-time (20/40 or greater) County employees the option to participate in a Health Care Spending Account (HCSA) Program designed to qualify for tax saving under Section 125 of the Internal Revenue Code, but such savings are not guaranteed.
-The HCSA Program allows employees to set aside a predetermined amount of money from their paycheck, not to exceed \$3000 per year, for health care expenses not reimbursed by any other health benefits plan before tax dollars.
+Health Care Spending Account.
+The County 20.9 will offer regular full-time and part-time (20/40 or greater) County employees the option to participate in a Health Care Spending Account (HCSA) Program designed to qualify for tax savings under Section 125 of the Internal Revenue Code, but such savings are not guaranteed.
+The HCSA Program allows employees to set aside a predetermined amount of money from their paycheck, not to exceed \$2400 per year, for health care expenses not reimbursed by any other health benefits plan with before tax dollars.
+Effective January 1, 2000, this amount shall be increased to \$3000 per year.
 HCSA dollars can be expended on any eligible medical expenses allowed by Internal Revenue Code Section 125.
-Any unused balance can not be recovered by the employee.
+Any unused balance cannot be recovered by the employee.

-20.9 PERS Long Term Care.
-The County shall deduct and remit monthly premium and eligible lists to the PERS Long Term Care Administrator, at no County administrative cost, for County employees who are eligible and voluntarily elect to purchase long term care through the PERS Long Term Care Program.
+20.10 PERS Long Term Care.
+The County proposes to deduct and remit monthly premium and eligible lists to the PERS Long Term Care Administrator, at no County administrative cost, for County employees who are eligible and voluntarily elect to purchase long term care through the PERS Long Term Care Program.

-The County further agrees that County employees interested in purchasing PERS Long Term Care may participate in meetings scheduled by PERS Long Term Care on County facilities during non-work hours. (i.e., coffee breaks, lunch hour).
+The County further agrees that County employees interested in purchasing PERS Long Term Care may participate in meetings scheduled by PERS Long Term Care in County facilities during non-work hours. (i.e.: coffee breaks, lunch hour).

-20.10 Deferred Retirement.
-Effective two (2) months following an approved agreement, employees who resign and file for a deferred retirement may continue in their County group health and dental plan; the following conditions and limitations apply:
+20.11 Deferred Retirement.
+Effective two months following an approved agreement, employees who resign and file for a deferred retirement may continue in their County group health and dental plan; the following conditions and limitations apply: